 Train accidents all too often result in tragedy and/or extremely devastating injuries.
 Train and railroad accidents can be very complex, which is why it is very important that you contact an attorney with experience in this area of practice.
 The law tends to be quite specialized and arcane.
-The attorneys at Suk Law Firm have represented numerous railroad and train accident victims and their families for over 40 years.
+The attorneys at Suk Law Firm have represented numerous railroad and train accident victims and their families.
 If you have been injured in a accident involving a railroad and/or train, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.

 There are varying statutes of limitations for accidents involving trains; therefore, it is crucial that you take action as soon as possible to preserve evidence, contact witnesses, and ensure that your rights are protected.

 - Expect a train at any time.
 Always look and listen for trains at every railway crossing.
 Freight trains do not travel at fixed times.

 - The only legal, safe place to cross railroad tracks is at designated pedestrian or roadway crossings.